15th Anniversary of the National Art Center, Tokyo

 Lee's works liberate art from the world of images, subjects, and meaning, and raise questions about the relationship between things, and things and people.
 This proves that the entire world exists synchronically and is mutually related.
 Oddly enough, the threat of the novel coronavirus has forced us to change our anthropocentric worldview.
 Lee's highly revelatory thought and practice provides us with insights about how we might escape this unprecedented crisis.

-In light of this situation, the present exhibition will be the artist's first major retrospective to be held in Tokyo.
 The exhibition assembles Lee's most important works, including everything from his earliest pre-Mono-ha pieces, which considered the problem of vision, the Relatum series, which changed the concept of sculpture, and his highly spiritual paintings, which produce a tranquil rhythm.
 In addition to showcasing Lee's past works, enabling us to trace the trajectory of his creation practice, the exhibition is also scheduled to include his latest ground-breaking efforts.

 |Date||August 10 (Wed.) – November 7 (Mon.), 2022